Information for this article provided by Asper Ophthalmics

 Sometimes, for any number of reasons, one or both genes in the pair becomes altered.
 This can cause unexpected abnormalities in the body.
 Not all abnormalities are bad, but they can cause problems like disease and physical insufficiency.

 Different versions of the same gene are called Alleles.
 Alleles can be present in one of two states: homozygous (when alleles inherited from the father and from the mother are similar) or heterozygous (when alleles inherited from the father and from the mother are different).
 An allele can be dominant (encodes a protein in the heterozygous state) or recessive (encodes a protein only in the homozygous state).

 Alleles arise from either mutations or SNPs (single nucleotide polymorphisms, aka “snips”).
 Mutations are rare changes in the DNA sequence, affecting less than 1% of the population.
 SNPs are gene pairings where one of the two copies contains an altered nucleotide.
 Alleles caused by SNPs are more frequent than alleles caused by mutations.
-In this illustration, all nucleotide pairs are identical in the partner genes except the last one in the sequence.
-This is a SNP.

 Mutations and SNPs can be harmful if they destroy the DNA sequence needed for encoding a functional protein.
 The functioning of a cell (and also the entire body) depends on a continuous interplay of thousands of proteins acting together in just the right amounts and in just the right places.
 If no protein or a non-functional protein is encoded due to a mutation or SNP, the activity of a cell can be disturbed.
 This can lead to the development of a disease, or it can result in an inability to metabolize or break down drugs normally.